NCP minister Bhujbal discharged in Maharashtra Sadan case along with son, nephew | Politics

 They had sought discharge in the case, related to alleged corruption in the construction of a new Maharashtra Sadan in Delhi and involvement of a private firm, claiming there was no evidence to prosecute them and the court allowed their applications.

+Reacting to the development, Chhagan Bhujbal said, ''Truth can not be defeated''.

+“The truth can be harassed but not defeated.
+There were some people who deliberately tried to harass me, but failed.
+I faced a media trial as well,'' said the NCP minister.

-The Bhujbhals were represented by counsel Prasad Dhakephalkar along with advocates Sajal Yadava and Sudarshan Khawase.
+The Bhujbals were represented in the court by counsel Prasad Dhakephalkar along with advocates Sajal Yadava and Sudarshan Khawase.

 They submitted that all the allegations against them were false and were based on wrong calculations, assumptions and presumptions.